 Hoping to experience something more elevated than the depressing powerlessness of my post college years, I devoted my early 20’s to spiritual development.

 I meditated, chanted and studied ancient texts that spouted ancient wisdom: You are not your body.
 Identification with the body is ego.
 Identify with the breath.

 It was an intellectually compelling notion but it didn’t really help me with my food or relationship issues.
-So I spent my late 20’s and 30’s correcting or at least adding to this dissociative way of thinking.
+So I spent my late 20’s and 30’s counteracting this dissociative way of thinking.
 I studied drama therapy, yoga and other embodied healing practices that encourage you to Be In your body and Connect With your body.
 The body which has vitality, wisdom, movement, limitations, expressions, surges of feeling, senses and odors.

 The body is vulnerable.

 I became a devout student of embodiment and intimacy (in the psychological sense), and that is what I taught, and to some degree, still teach.